kiraa024/Onyx-Trainer/README.md

 # Onyx Trainer Base

+(Trainer will be reworked to work with .dll and .asi / code will be recoded to be simpler and easier to use.)
 A GTA5 trainer overlay built with ImGui and ScriptHookV.
 This project serves as a base for custom feature modules, using DirectX hooks for rendering and input.